-- 9. On the Review page, review your settings, and click Create Distribution. - 10.
-When CloudFront has finished creating your distribution, the value of the Status column for your distribution will change from InProgress to Deployed.
-If you chose to enable the distribution in Step 8, it will then be ready to process requests.
+- 5. Click Create Distribution. - 6.
+After CloudFront creates your distribution, the value of the Status column for your distribution will change from InProgress to Deployed.
+If you chose to enable the distribution, it will then be ready to process requests.
 This should take less than 15 minutes.